Quilts hold a narrative of family, friendships, and love. Every quilt builds a special history that begins with the maker.

 Where Every Quilt Tells a Story

-Explore quilt patterns that are rooted in life stories which resonate with quilters and recipients.
-When you make a Timeless quilt, you will find yourself walking through your own memories and be filled with hope for the loved one receiving your special gift.
+Explore quilt patterns that are rooted in life stories.
+When you make a Timeless quilt for yourself or someone else, you will find yourself taking a walk down memory lane or wondering about the story to be for the loved one receiving the quilt.

 Quilting wasn’t even my idea, it was my husband’s!